 - Watch your quality signals.
 If impressions and clicks drop, you have a content quality problem.

-Frequently Asked Questions
+Frequently Asked Questions About Autoblogging

 Autoblogging itself is not illegal.
 However, scraping and republishing copyrighted content without permission can constitute copyright infringement.
 Generating original content with AI tools is legal.
 The key is to avoid using other people’s content without authorization and to follow the terms of service of any content sources you use.

-What is the 80/20 rule in blogging?
+8. What Is the 80/20 Rule in Blogging?

-The 80/20 rule in blogging suggests that 80% of your blog’s traffic, engagement, and revenue typically comes from about 20% of your content.
+The 80/20 rule in blogging suggests that 80% of your blog’s traffic, engagement and revenue typically comes from about 20% of your content.
 For autobloggers, this means focusing editing effort and optimization on your highest-potential articles rather than spreading attention equally across every automated post.